the-data-center/Who-Lives/README.md

 1. when iterating through data checking graphics, there's a list of the graphic names at the bottom of 05_graphics.R that you can un-# to quickly run through them
 2. you do have to delete the wp-graphics folder in your local directory whenever you re-knit if the knit involves updating the images.
 If the folder is already there, knitting won't save the updated graphics.

+### Fonts
+We have a custom data center font that requires download onto new computers
+1. Download all ASAP fonts from https://www.fontsquirrel.com/fonts/asap
+2. Your font files must be truetype fonts (not opentype).
+If you have otf, convert to ttf with an online converter. https://convertio.co/otf-ttf/
+3. Move these fonts into your windows --> font folder on computer
+4. Run this command --> extrafont::font_import()
+5. Run Extrafonts library in 01_libraries.R